 Reminds us of the early days of Wal-Mart, when the company didn't raise an eyebrow among big-time analysts.
 Wall Street treated Sam Walton's Arkansas boys like a bunch of hillbillies, it seemed.
 But these sleepy, small, "boring" companies -- with no hype built into their stock price -- can offer outstanding bargains to us individual investors.

 Beating the market with small-cap stocks, as we've been doing in Hidden Gems, is not as difficult as you might think.
 We simply start by looking at what has worked in the past, and then we go looking for it again.

 Hidden Gems is now more than two years old, and our total average return during that time is around 46%, compared with 21% for like amounts invested in the S&P 500.
 If you'd like to check out all of our recommendations, plus more than 20 valuable investing lessons, we're offering a special 30-day free trial.
 Click here to give it a whirl.

 This article was originally published on April 8, 2005.
 It has been updated.

 Tom Gardner is co-founder of The Motley Fool and heads up the Hidden Gems newsletter.
-Rex Moore is a Hidden Gems analyst.
-Neither owns any companies mentioned in this article.
-Amazon.com is a Motley Fool Stock Advisor recommendation.
+He owns shares of Cisco and Intel.
+Rex Moore is a Hidden Gems analyst, and owns no companies mentioned.
+Tyco, Intel, and Wal-Mart are Inside Value recommendations.
 The Motley Fool isinvestors writing for investors.